 3) Activation – Flip the Switch

 It’s time to turn your muscles on and get a good burn to wake up the system.
-At Chadwick’s, we like to use banded resistance work to achieve this because the resistance is light and therefore the risk is minimal.
+With Chadwick’s personal training, we like to use banded resistance work to achieve this because the resistance is light and therefore the risk is minimal.
 Also, you could also add in some light external loads such as light kettlebells, dumbbells, or medicine balls to your activation routine.

 An example of a good activation drill for a workout in which you will be squatting would be banded RNT (reactive neuromuscular training) squats.
 Loop a mini-band right above both knees and also around both ankles.
 From here, feet need to be shoulder width apart and there needs to be tension on both bands.
 Keeping your feet firmly planted, initiate the squat with your hips and try to keep as much tension on each band as you both descend and ascend during the squat exercise.
 This helps to establish proper movement throughout a squat movement and primes the muscles for the heavier loads you will lift later.
 It’s time to flip the switch!